jonseale44/Clarafi/replit.md

 - Files uploaded as attachments are queued for processing
 - GPT-4 Vision extracts text, generates titles, and classifies document types
 - Results are stored in the `attachmentExtractedContent` table

-### Mobile Optimization for Encounter View in Median Native App
-Implemented mobile-specific behaviors for encounter-detail-view component:

-1. **Mobile Detection** - Added isMedianMobile detection with fallback to screen width (≤768px)
-2. **Default Closed Sidebar** - Encounter view starts with sidebar closed for provider documentation focus
-3. **Mobile Menu Toggle** - Added menu button in header that only appears in Median app
-4. **Mobile Overlay** - Added dark overlay backdrop when sidebar is open on mobile
-5. **State Management** - Added mobileSidebarOpen state to control sidebar visibility
-6. **Props Propagation** - All mobile-specific props passed to UnifiedChartPanel
-7. **Consistent Architecture** - Same mobile detection and state pattern as patient-chart-view

 ## Project Architecture